 3.2 Speed Optimization

-- Enable cache preloading and preloading for links
+- Enabled cache preloading and link preloading

 If you want to do the same thing on your WooCommerce site, you can copy and paste this path: /wp-content/plugins/woocommerce/assets/fonts/WooCommerce.woff